 The Wolf Humanities Center offers fellowships each year to standing faculty at Penn in the humanities and allied departments.
 The fellowships are for research that relates to the Center's theme for the year in which the award is granted.

 - Junior scholars receive a $5000 research fund stipend (paid in two installments).

-- Senior scholars are invited to apply for either a $5000 research fund stipend OR one – possibly two – course reliefs.
+- Senior scholars are invited to apply for either a $5000 research fund stipend OR one to two course reliefs.
 The Wolf Humanities Center provides course replacement money for up to two courses, to be paid to the fellow’s department at Penn’s LPS instructor rate and to be used solely for course replacement during the 2023–2024 academic year.
 Advance written approval of any course relief request is required from the applicant’s department chair.
 Scholars who have already had one semester of course relief not given as compensation for service between Fall 2017 and Spring 2020 may only apply for a $5000 research fund stipend or a single course relief.

-Fellows are required to attend the Wolf Humanities Center's weekly Mellon seminars (Tuesdays, noon–1:50p)* and present their research at one of the sessions during the year.
+Fellows are required to attend the Wolf Humanities Center's weekly Mellon seminars (Tuesdays, noon–1:50pm)* and present their research at one of the sessions during the year.
 In addition to Penn faculty, seminar members include Mellon Postdoctoral Fellows, regional faculty, the Center's director and topic director, and others.